Set Smart Goals With God’s Help!

 - M: Is your goal Measurable?
 Is it clear when or how you’ll meet your goal? (“As much as I can” or “soon” aren’t as quantifiable as “reduce by 5%” or “by the end of the year.”)

 - A: Is your goal Achievable?
 Is it reasonable and attainable?
-If your goals are specific and measurable, there shouldn’t be any doubt whether they are possible.
+If your plans are specific and measurable, there shouldn’t be any doubt whether they are possible.
 Matthew 19:26

 - R: Is your goal Realistic?
 Is it so realistic that you’re willing and able to work on it?

 - T: Is your goal Timely?
-Set a schedule so you have time for your goal to be met by.
+Set a schedule, so you have time for your goal to be met.

 - Pray each morning and throughout the day.